The best Cyber Monday deals 2019

 $378 $198 at Amazon

 If you're on the market for a A/V receiver, you probably already know they can get super expensive.
-However, ahead of Black Friday you can pick up this Sony STR-DH790 for a whopping 48% off.
+However, ahead of Cyber Monday you can pick up this Sony STR-DH790 for a whopping 48% off.

 View Deal